AdaPool: Exponential Adaptive Pooling for Information-Retaining Downsampling: Methodology

 \subsection{Upsampling using adaUnPool}

-During pooling, information within a kernel region is condensed to a single output.
-The majority of the sub-sampling methods do not establish a mapping from the sub-sampled to the original input.
-Most tasks do not require this link but others, such as semantic segmentation \cite{jegou2017one, lin2017refinenet, wang2018understanding}, super-resolution \cite{chen2017deeplab, li2020mucan, lu2021masa, wang2020deep} or frame interpolation \cite{bao2019depth, liu2019deep, niklaus2018context, niklaus2020softmax} significantly benefit from it.
+Pooling condenses regional information to a single output.
+The majority of the sub-sampling methods do not establish a bi-directional mapping between the sub-sampled and the original input, as most tasks do not require this link.
+However, tasks such as semantic segmentation \cite{jegou2017one, lin2017refinenet, wang2018understanding}, super-resolution \cite{chen2017deeplab, li2020mucan, lu2021masa, wang2020deep} or frame interpolation \cite{bao2019depth, liu2019deep, niklaus2018context, niklaus2020softmax} significantly benefit from it.
 As adaPool is differentiable and uses a minimum weight value assignment, the discovered weights can be used as prior knowledge during upsampling.
-We refer to the upsampling operation given adaPool weights as \textit{adaUnPool}.
+We refer to this upsampling operation as \textit{adaUnPool}.